 Check out our farro and chickpea salad recipe.

-In this recipe, we combine chickpeas and quinoa to create a simple and healthy chickpea quinoa salad with fresh, seasonal veggies and a simple lemon vinaigrette.
+In this recipe, we combine chickpeas and quinoa to create a simple and healthy chickpea quinoa salad with fresh, seasonal veggies.

-This recipe is a nutritious, naturally vegan, gluten-free meal choice that will please even the pickiest eaters.
+This recipe is a nutritious, naturally vegan, gluten-free meal that will please the pickiest eaters.

 Check out our chickpea quinoa salad recipe.